 Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), psychodynamic therapy, solution-focused therapy, and other established modalities all work effectively in an online format.
 For example, a study (Luo et al., 2020) showed that electronically-delivered CBT was more effective than face-to-face CBT at reducing depression symptom severity, with no significant differences in participant satisfaction.
 Also, the therapeutic relationship, which research identifies as one of the most important factors in successful therapy, develops just as strongly through virtual sessions as it does in person (Davis et al., 2024).

 Therapists conducting online sessions have the same training, credentials, and professional standards as those working in traditional office settings.
 In Canada, online therapists must be registered with their provincial regulatory college and follow the same ethical guidelines.
+Many online therapy providers employ registered psychotherapists and registered social workers to ensure quality care and meet insurance requirements.
+Depending on your needs and location, you may work with a registered psychotherapist or a registered social worker.
 The only difference is where you and your therapist are physically located during your sessions.
+All therapists providing online therapy in Canada are required to be licensed to practice in the country, ensuring a high standard of care.

 Same outcome

 Multiple studies (Fernández-Álvarez et al., 2021) have examined whether online therapy produces the same results as traditional therapy, and the evidence is compelling.
-Research has found no significant difference in treatment outcomes between online and in-person therapy for conditions including depression, anxiety, PTSD, and relationship issues.
+Research has found no significant difference in treatment outcomes between online and in-person therapy for conditions including depression, anxiety, PTSD, mental health disorders, and relationship issues.

 What matters most isn’t whether you’re in the same room as your therapist. it’s the quality of the therapeutic relationship, your therapist’s skill and training, and your own commitment to the process.
 Online therapy provides all the essential elements needed for meaningful change: a safe space to talk, professional guidance, evidence-based interventions, and consistent support.